-For technical support for any of our products, visit its Product page and click the Support button.
-Send support questions to email@example.com.
+For technical support for any of our products, go to its Product page and click the Support button.
+Send support questions to firstname.lastname@example.org.

-All of PFiddlesoft's products are signed with our Apple Developer ID for increased security using Gatekeeper under OS X Mountain Lion 10.8 and newer.
-For the best experience running our applications with Gatekeeper, select the default setting, "Mac App Store and identified developers", in the Security & Privacy pane of System Preferences.
-If an application has been altered since we posted it for download here, Gatekeeper will prevent it from running without your permission after you install it.
+All of PFiddlesoft's applications are signed with our Apple Developer ID for increased security, and UI Browser is notarized by Apple to assure users that it is from a trusted developer and was scanned for malicious code by Apple to ensure its security.
+If an application has been altered since we posted it for download here, Gatekeeper will prevent it from running after you install it.
 The latest distribution disk images are also signed with our Developer ID.

 Mac App Store Policy:

 PFiddlesoft's products are not sold on Apple's Mac App Store.
 Our products are developer utilities and assistive applications for Mac users with disabilities, and they employ Apple's Accessibility and Quartz Event Taps technologies to help users control other applications and system features.
 Third-party products that use these technologies are not eligible for the Mac App Store.